tusc/wireguard-kmod/README.md

-# WireGuard kernel module for UDM/UDM pro
+# WireGuard kernel module for UnifiOS (UDM, UDR, UXG)
 ## Project Notes

 **Author:** Carlos Talbot (Tusc00 on reddit, @tusc69 on ubnt forums)

 The tar file in this repository is a collection of binaries that can be loaded onto a UDM/UDM Pro to run WireGuard in kernel mode.
 WireGuard is a high performance vpn solution developed by Jason Donenfeld ( https://www.wireguard.com/ ).
-"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.<br/><br/>
+"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.

 Please see below for instructions on how to install the prebuilt kernel module and associated utils.
 ## Table of Contents